-Uploaded by Nelson Asegiemhe (ICT Webmaster)
+Uploaded by Nelson Asegiemhe (Webmaster)

 Intensifying the quest for cooperation among relevant government agencies in a bid to secure Nigeria’s maritime domain, the Director-General of the Nigerian Maritime Administration and Safety Agency (NIMASA), Dr. Bashir Jamoh, has visited Comptroller-General of the Nigeria Immigration Service (NIS), Muhammed Babandede, in Abuja, with a declaration that teamwork was the surest means to security.

 Jamoh, who was at the NIS headquarters on a working visit, said the immigration service was a critical stakeholder in the security apparatus of the country.
 He said the service was also key in the implementation of the Cabotage law, which seeks to empower Nigerians in the maritime sector.

 The Director-General stated, “We need to interface and synergise to achieve our common goal of national security.
 Immigration is key to the success of the country’s maritime imperatives in many ways.

 “Many of the criminal activities that take place in our waters emanate from land, and NIS is a very important element in any effort to nip such crimes in the bud.”

 Jamoh added, “Collaboration with the NIS is crucial in the achievement of the objectives of the Cabotage Act.
 Such partnership will go a long way in reducing inter-agency conflicts that often arise from the overlap of functions.